CSCW 2025 Workshop

 Design for Hope: Cultivating Deliberate Hope in the Face of Complex Societal Challenges

-Saturday, October 18th, 2025, 9am-5pm (TBU)
+Saturday, October 18th, 2025, 9am-5pm

 Overview